 I offer private consultations at my studio which usually last about an hour-and-a-half.
 This is a relaxed, friendly space where you can try on my dresses, and discuss options for bespoke designs.
 This is our opportunity to talk through your ideas, so bring along any inspirational images.

 Once I have a clear vision of the dress you’re looking for, I provide a sketch and quote for you to consider.
 When I’m commissioned I take your measurements, along with a deposit to enable me to start working on your dress.
 I’ll then begin drafting your patterns and working on your first toile – a mock-up of your wedding dress to check the fit and refine design details.
 Most dresses generally require at least three fittings.

-An ideal lead time for a made-to-measure dress is six months – that said it is sometimes possible to work to shorter deadlines.
+An ideal lead time for me to be working on a made-to-measure dress is a minimum of six months – that said it is sometimes possible to work to shorter deadlines.

 Original vintage dresses generally range from £250 to £600